iNoor72/TMDB-SwiftUI/README.md

 # 🍏 The Movie Database - iOS
-The Movie Database is my implementation of required technical task for Tinybeans.
+The Movie Database is my implementation of required technical task.

 ## Description
-This is my implementation for the task requested by Tinybeans company.
+This is my implementation for the task requested by a company.
 An iOS app to fetch and present popular movies and their details from TMDB website.

 ## Getting started
 To run the project, you simply open the project and wait for packages to be downloaded